Dedicated to our young people – for more than a century

 We transform youth at risk into successful citizens

 The Salesian Institute serves vulnerable children and youth at risk regardless of religion, race, gender or nationality.
 We give them the skills they need to stay out of danger, find good jobs and lead happy lives.
-Each year we do this for the many young men and women in our programmes with a custom-tailored mix of basic education, vocational training, social skills, and neighbourhood outreach.
+Each year we do this for the many young men and women in our programmes with a custom-tailored mix of basic education, vocational training and social skills.

 Providing job training and social skills for the 21st century

 Learn to Live School of Skills(L2L)

 Classes for children and youth who have dropped out of school or who do not have the skills to pass their matriculation exams, including: woodcraft and timber, electrical, hairdressing and hospitality studies.